keshavsingh4522/blazorToAmplify/README.md

-# Blazor assembly deployment to AWS amplify
+# Blazor assembly deployment to AWS Amplify

-## Follow the steps mentioned in below url of aws doc
+## Follow the steps mentioned in the URL of the AWS doc

 - [https://aws.amazon.com/blogs/devops/deploy-net-blazor-webassembly-application-to-aws-amplify/](https://aws.amazon.com/blogs/devops/deploy-net-blazor-webassembly-application-to-aws-amplify/)

-## Update the amlify ym accrding to your dotnet version, i have used dotnet 9.
+## Update the amplify YML according to your dotnet version, I have used dotnet 9.